-As an organization with a background in community radio and ethnomusicology, Jack Straw Productions is committed to helping individuals from different cultures preserve their stories and traditions, both for themselves and to encourage understanding in the larger community.
-Our audio production programs provide students with opportunities to talk and write about their powerful personal stories, to learn more about themselves and each other, and to raise their self-esteem in a safe environment working with families, community partners, and a team of artists and educators.
+As an organization with a background in community radio and ethnomusicology, Jack Straw Cultural Center is committed to helping individuals from different cultures preserve their stories and traditions, both for themselves and to encourage understanding in the larger community.

-Project co-directors poet Merna Ann Hecht and ELL teacher Carrie Stradley worked with English Language Learners at Foster High School in Tukwila Washington, helping them tell their stories in English through poetry.
-Jack Straw Productions voice coaches came to the classroom to help students read their poems out loud.
-The poems were then recorded in the Jack Straw studios where the students received individual vocal coaching, provided each other with feedback, and helped the engineers with the recording process.
+Poet Merna Ann Hecht, ELL teachers Carrie Stradley and Kristin Tregillus, and Jack Straw's team of artists worked with Foster High School English Language Learners, helping them tell their stories in English through poetry.
+Jack Straw's vocal coaches helped students read their poems out loud in the classroom.
+The students then recorded their poems in the Jack Straw studios where the students received individual vocal coaching, provided each other with feedback, and helped the engineers with the recording process.

-Students in our 2013 project came from Bhutan, Burma, Eritrea, Ethiopia, Kenya, Mexico, Somalia, and Vietnam.
+Students in our 2014 project came from Bhutan, Burma, El Salvador, Ethiopia, Guinea, Iraq, Kenya, Mexico, Nepal, Somalia, Thailand, Uganda, and Vietnam.
 The Stories of Arrival project culminated with an anthology, audio CDs, this web page, and the airing of Jack Straw-produced radio pieces on KBCS-FM.

 Foster High School is the only high school in the most linguistically diverse school district in the nation, according to The New York Times.
-The students are immigrants and refugees from Somalia, Iraq, Afghanistan, Kenya, Mexico, Tanzania, Vietnam, Nepal, and other places spanning the globe.
+The students are immigrants and refugees from across the globe.
 All have left behind members of their family on their journey here.
 They will most likely be the first in their families to graduate from high school.

 -Carrie Stradley, ELL Teacher, Foster High School

-Here is the first radio piece, featuring Foster poets Abdi Ibrahim and Benu Ghimire:
+Here is the first radio piece, featuring Foster poets Hae Ta Eh and Rita Rai:

-You can listen to all of the poems below.
+You can hear all the poems as they appear on the CD below.

-Foster High School student Jonathan Tum Ceu Hnin with Jack Straw teaching artist Christine Marie Brown.
+Foster High School student with Jack Straw teaching artist Meg McLynn.
 All photos on this page by Sherwin Eng

 Cing Zam Lun: